 The final rule requires states to move from traditional ingredient cost benchmarks (i.e. AWP or WAC plus a % markup) to acquisition cost-based reimbursement, namely AAC (Average Acquisition Cost) or National Average Drug Acquisition Cost (NADAC) for reimbursement by April 2017.

-In early 2017, PPA will be advocating for an appropriate professional dispensing fee to accompany the coming change in reimbursement.
+Currently, PPA is advocating for an appropriate professional dispensing fee to accompany the coming change in reimbursement.

 Strengthen Act 207 of 2012